oscarotero/psr7-middlewares/README.md

     Middleware::Uuid()
         ->version(4) //(optional) version of the identifier (1 by default).
 Versions 3 and 5 need more arguments (see https://github.com/ramsey/uuid#examples)
         ->header(false), //(optional) Name of the header to store the identifier (X-Uuid by default).
-Set false to no save header
+Set false to don't save header

     function ($request, $response, $next) {
         //Get the X-Uuid header